reactioncommerce/reaction-docs/developer/components/API.md

 replaceComponent("MainDropdown", MyCustomDropdown);
 ```

 You can also add additional HOC's when replacing a UI component.
-The final wrapped component will inherit the original HOC's and also add your new HOC(s) in addition.
+The final wrapped component will inherit the original HOC's and also add your new HOC(s).
 For example, we can add the `withIsAdmin` HOC to our custom dropdown:

 ```js
 const MyCustomDropdown = ({ currentUser, isAdmin }) => (